almonteco/js-ts--lab/README.md

 TITLE: "Job Board & Simple Scheduler" (SunnyRoute-flavored Mini Project)

 GOAL:
-Build a small, browser-based app using plain JavaScript (and later TypeScript) to manage a list of "jobs" for a small contractor business.
+Build a small, browser-based app using:
+- Vanilla JavaScript first
+- Then React
+- Then React with TypeScript

-Think: super tiny, offline SunnyRoute prototype.
+Use case: tiny offline SunnyRoute prototype.

 You’ll use:
 - HTML + CSS for layout
-- Vanilla JavaScript for logic
+- Vanilla JavaScript for initial logic
+- React for component-based UI
+- TypeScript with React for safer, scalable code
 - No backend at first (just in-memory arrays, then localStorage)

 STAGE 1 — BASIC JOB LIST (JavaScript only)
 ------------------------------------------------